Fish Habitat Partnerships

 More Fish Campaign

-The National Fish and Wildlife Foundation launched the More Fish Campaign as a fundraising initiative to protect, conserve, and enhance the nation’s fish populations and their habitat.
-The Campaign complements and supports the Action Plan by investing in on-the-ground projects demonstrating innovative approaches to fish habitat conservation.
+The National Fish and Wildlife Foundation launched the Bring Back the Natives/More Fish program as a fundraising initiative to protect, conserve, and enhance the nation’s native fish populations and their habitat.
+The program complements and supports the Action Plan by investing in on-the-ground projects demonstrating innovative approaches to fish habitat conservation.
 From cutthroat trout and red snapper to smallmouth bass and eastern brook trout, the More Fish Campaign aims to improve aquatic habitat in rivers, lakes, reservoirs, estuaries, coastal, and marine areas.